cameron-wags/rainbow_csv.nvim/README.md

 * Provide _SELECT_ and _UPDATE_ queries in RBQL: SQL-like transprogramming query language.

 There are 3 ways to enable csv columns highlighting:
-1. CSV autodetection based on file content.
-File extension doesn't have to be .csv or .tsv
+1. CSV autodetection based on file content and/or extension
 2. Manual CSV delimiter selection with _:RainbowDelim_ command with cursor over the delimiter
 3. Execute `:set ft=csv` or `:set ft=tsv` for CSV/TSV dialects.
 For other separators use _:RainbowDelim_